 This dish is prepared using Greek white/butter beans.
 Next, vegetables are added (commonly onion and celery), extra virgin Greek olive oil, and balsamic vinegar.

 Vegetarian Imam is a popular veggie dish here in Greece.
-Its origins are actually Turkish (in Turkish the dish is called Imam bayildi).
+Its origins are actually Turkish.

 Note: Be sure to clearly specify that you want vegetarian Imam.
 The non-vegetarian version of this dish is very popular and is prepared with lamb.

 Spanakorizo is a simple dish comprised of white rice prepared with spinach.
 It is regarded as being the Greek answer to pilaf.

 Generous amounts of fresh lemon juice are squeezed over the top of the rice (you’ll be given your own lemons).
 Then, virgin olive oil is drizzled on top of it.

 This dish is more commonly found in the country and in more rural areas.
 However, you will sometimes find it at tavernas and canteens.